 In addition to integrating additional tag data into the switching state space model, further tag analyses will continue.
-As additional SPLASH10-F tags are deployed, dive depth and duration will be looked at more closely and in association with the concurrent D-Tag efforts being conducted by Duke University (see Shearer et al., 2019).
+As additional SPLASH10-F tags are deployed, dive depth and duration will be looked at more closely and in association with the concurrent D-Tag efforts being conducted by Duke University (see Shearer and Read 2020).